- Carnival in Mainz - February 8th to February 14th, 2018

 The Christmas season in Mainz is beautifully atmospheric.
 Set against the historical backdrop of the 1000-year-old Martinsdom (cathedral), Mainz’s Weihnachtsmarkt (Christmas market) sparkles with more than one hundred festively decorated stalls.
 The stage programme on the Liebfrauenplatz makes for happy faces in both younger and older visitors.
 Numerous cathedral concerts and matinees, the traditional fairytale performance at the Mainzer Staatstheater (state theatre) and the popular Christmas card printing in the Gutenberg Museum’s printing shop are also features of the special Christmas attractions in Mainz this year.

-On the Domplätzen (areas around the cathedral), carousels and hand-made toys make children’s hearts beat faster.
+In the squares around the cathedral carousels and hand-made toys make children’s hearts beat faster.
 Visitors interested in arts and crafts will really enjoy visiting the artists’ workshop.
 The eleven-metre-high, richly-decorated Christmas pyramid ensures shining eyes in the little courtyard which is the main access to the market.
 Just a few steps further on, visitors are impressed by the hand-carved, life-size Nativity figures in front of the Gotthardkapelle (Gotthard chapel) of the Martinsdoms (cathedral).